preyneke/SpringBootSpringMVC_withSecurity/README.md

                                                                                              with validation)
 v 0.0.1 Includes

-User reggistration and login (only one role - ADMIN) User Table with one to many relationship with User Roles table Product table with sql script loading 3 products on start up JPA mapping
+//User reggistration and login (only one role - ADMIN)
+//User Table with one to many relationship with User Roles table
+//Product table with sql script loading 3 products on start up
+//JPA mapping
-Hibernate anotation based validation
+//Hibernate anotation based validation
-Thymeleaf view pages
+//Thymeleaf view pages